naneko/Polyphony/README.md

 ## Reporting Issues
 - Describe what you expected to happen
 - If possible, include reproducible examples
-- Describe what actually happened (including logging messages and tracebacks)
+- Describe what actually happened (including logging messages and traceback)
 - Double check your packages are the same as what is defined in the Pipfile

 ## Submitting Patches
 - Use Black to format your code
-- Clearly list/explain what your patch adds/updates (include issue number if relevent)
+- Clearly list/explain what your patch adds/updates (include issue number if relevant)